 Lake Geneva is a somewhat small city located in the state of Wisconsin.
-With a population of 7,778 people and three constituent neighborhoods, Lake Geneva is the 112th largest community in Wisconsin.
+With a population of 8,504 people and five constituent neighborhoods, Lake Geneva is the 114th largest community in Wisconsin.

 Lake Geneva real estate is some of the most expensive in Wisconsin, although Lake Geneva house values don't compare to the most expensive real estate in the U.S.

-The education level of Lake Geneva citizens is substantially higher than the typical US community, as 29.49% of adults in Lake Geneva have at least a bachelor's degree.
+The education level of Lake Geneva citizens is very high relative to the national average among all cities (21.84%): 37.19% of adults in Lake Geneva have a bachelor's degree or even advanced degree.

 The most common language spoken in Lake Geneva is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Italian.